-GREEN, DETOX SMOOTHIE RECIPE FOR ACNE
+BLUEBERRY GREEN DETOX SMOOTHIE RECIPE FOR CLEAR, GLOWING SKIN

 Even though this smoothie has a purple color, it’s still qualifies as a “green” smoothie because it contains leafy greens.
 What’s most important is that it has plenty of detox power thanks to the blueberries and spinach.

 As you try out this recipe for yourself, feel free to make any swaps or adjustments that are necessary to suit your personal preferences (see notes at the end of the recipe for some suggestions).